 Whether you’ve just spread fertilizer on your lawn or water your favorite pot plant, your dog can easily access this common household product.
 But is fertilizer toxic for dogs?
-Should you worry if your pet has eaten fertilizer?
-Let’s take a look at this plant-boosting product and decide if it’s safe for our dogs.
+Should you worry if your dog ate fertilizer?
+Let’s take a look at this plant-boosting product and decide if fertilizer is bad for dogs.

 Why are dogs attracted to fertilizer?

 Who knows!
 For some dogs, eating things they shouldn’t appear to be a life goal!
 For others, it’s a medical disorder called pica.
 Whichever camp your pooch falls into, there’s a high chance that they’ll eat something they shouldn’t at some time!
 Fertilizer is sometimes eaten by the most sensible of dogs if they walk through it and then lick it from their pads.
 Many fertilizers, especially organic fertilizers, are made from blood or fish – things your dog is likely to find tempting!
 Lastly, fertilizer is sometimes placed over a corn cob base to make it easier to spread, and it might be that this tempting snack is what causes your dog to be attracted to the fertilizer.

 Is fertilizer dangerous to dogs?

 Fertilizers can be toxic to dogs, but just how toxic depends on the type of fertilizer.
 Most fertilizers contain a mixture of nitrogen, phosphorus, and potassium – the amounts are usually listed on the back as the N-P-K ratio.
 They usually also contain a combination of other minerals such as copper, manganese, molybdenum, boron, iron, cobalt, and zinc.